 I set out to make a new makeup bag from a pile of scrap strips I’ve had lying around.
 This is a perfect way to use up those odds and ends that you can’t throw out.

-First, I cut a backing fabric and a piece of batting that was about ¼” smaller all the way around.
+I cut a backing fabric and a piece of batting that was about ¼” smaller all the way around.
 You may want to spray baste the batting into place.

 I laid two strips down the center with right sides facing each other.
-Pin them in place, every couple of inches. so they don’t have much room to shift.
+Pin them in place, every couple of inches, so they don’t have much room to shift.

-Then, stitch through all the layers securing the strips to the batting and backing.
+Stitch through all the layers securing the strips to the batting and backing.

 Continue adding one strip after another, stitching then pressing out, until you have covered the first half of the piece.
 Notice all the stitch lines or “quilting” lines show through on the back.